 Alberto Martin earned his PhD in Economics at Columbia University in 2005.
-Currently he is Senior Researcher at the Center for Research in International Economics
+Currently, he is a Senior Researcher at the CREI, an Adjunct Professor at UPF, a Research

-(CREI), Adjunct Professor at Universitat Pompeu Fabra, Research Professor at the Barcelona GSE and Research Fellow at the CEPR.
-He has been Research Fellow and Senior Economist at the International Monetary Fund, consultant for the United Nations Development Programme, and economist in Argentina's Ministry of Economics.
+Professor at the Barcelona GSE and a Research Fellow at the CEPR (London).
+He has been a Research Fellow and a Senior Economist the International Monetary Fund, a consultant for the United Nations Development Programme, and an economist in Argentina's Ministry of Economics.
 He was awarded a Fulbright Fellowship (2000), a Lamfalussy Fellowship from the European Central Bank (2011), and a Consolidator Research Grant from the European Research Council (2014).